Jason Stackhouse

-In the first book, Jason is suspected of killing a series of girls in Bon Temps.
-Videotapes of his sexual encounters with each girl were damning evidence against him.
-Jason is eventually found innocent.
-In later books he is implicated in other crimes, and despite his innocence these accusations continue to erode his reputation.
+In Dead Until Dark, Jason is suspected of killing a series of girls in Bon Temps.
+Videotapes of his sexual encounters with each girl are damning evidence against him.
+However, Jason is eventually found innocent.
+In later books Jason is implicated in other crimes, and despite his innocence, these accusations continue to erode his reputation.

 In Dead to the World, Jason disappears.
 This occurs shortly after he begins dating Crystal Norris from Hotshot, a community of werepanthers near Bon Temps.
 Finally, Sookie discovers that he was kidnapped by a jealous rival, who bit him repeatedly to turn him into a werepanther.

-Jason is shown to greatly enjoy hunting with the werepanthers; but they don't fully accept him because he was not born as a werepanther.
+Jason is shown to greatly enjoy hunting with the werepanthers, though they don't fully accept him because he was not born a werepanther.